-Projections from Eurostat indicate that the workforce across the EU will shrink by 50 million over the next 50 years7.
+Projections from Eurostat indicate that the workforce across the EU will shrink by 50 million over the next 50 years9.
 A decline in the number of workers that are potentially available will have a knock-on effect on tax receipts, social welfare and pensions.
 Without responsive and far-reaching labour migration policies, it will be increasingly difficult to address labour shortages and demographic change.
 This challenge will be felt across all sectors but particularly in the provision of care for our aging populations.

 EU preference for workers presumes to link EU unemployment and migration.
-Eurostat estimates that in the EU28 unemployment is at 6.7% (September 2018), the lowest since the start of the EU monthly unemployment series in January 20008.
+Eurostat estimates that in the EU28 unemployment is at 6.7% (September 2018), the lowest since the start of the EU monthly unemployment series in January 200010.

-The Eurobarometer covering labour mobility in the European Union shows that 17% of the EU population indicated a willingness to work in a different country in the future, but the majority 60% indicated a non-European country as their intended destination.
+The Eurobarometer covering labour mobility in the European Union shows that 17% of the EU population indicated a willingness to work in a different country in the future, but the majority 60% indicated a non-European country as their intended destination11.
+It is therefore short-sighted to assert that unemployed EEA nationals will necessarily want to come and work in Ireland or another EU country.
+We cannot assume that all labour market needs will be met by EEA workers.